Skip to content

 Deploying with Docker

-The Keystone API can be deployed as a single container using Docker, or as several containers using Docker Compose.
-Single container deployments are best suited for those looking to test-drive Keystone's capabilities.
+Keystone-API can be deployed as a single container using Docker, or as several containers using Docker Compose.
+Single-container deployments are best suited for those looking to test-drive Keystone's capabilities.
 Multi-container deployments are strongly recommended for teams operating at scale.

 Using Docker Standalone